idvorkin/idvorkin.github.io/_posts/2015-11-20-MentalHealthHabits.md

 __How's that working out for you?__

-## Inconsisten/Future practices
+## Inconsistent/Future practices

 * Process it once list
 * Why is someone behaving inconsistently
 * Poll the people in my head
-* FOrced wake up time.
+* Forced wake up time.